 The Information Technology sector is a hot commodity right now.
 With many potential jobs and a wide skills gap, talented candidates will find it easy to break into the information technology sector.

 In terms of skills, programming, cloud computing, and cybersecurity skills are just some of the skills that are hot commodity right now.
-If you’re looking to break into the Information Technology sector, you can check out our latest blog entry, “Kickstart Your Career in Singapore’s Tech Industry with These Courses”.
+If you’re looking to break into the Information Technology sector, you can check out our latest blog entry, "Why Job Seekers and Fresh Graduates in Hong Kong Should Learn Programming."

 However, soft skills are also essential to this developing sector.
 They include:

 Creativity: If you’re dreading being creative in an analytical field, don’t.
 It is not a stated requirement to be creative for all IT jobs, but creativity can help supplement you in your next IT role.
 In fact, CompTIA claims that one of the major requirements in order to succeed in today’s IT industry is the ability to use technology creatively.

 Problem Solving: Not your forte?
 You might be entering the wrong sector then.
 Problem-solving is one of the main tenets of the IT industry.
 Employees within this sector often spend a disproportionate amount of time figuring out why certain items of technology or software have trouble working.
 And they’re often having a blast whilst doing it.